pascal-tech1/stripe-nav-bar/README.md

 ### Credits

-This project was created by Your Pascal as a coding exercise.
+This project was created by Pascal as a coding exercise.
 The original navigation bar design was created by Stripe.